IBM/db2-samples/In_Db2_Machine_Learning/In DB Model Deployment and Management/README.md

 ## Model Training

 We will first train a simple logistic regression model on the Iris data set.
-We will use joblib to pickle th resulting model, and write it as a b64encoded string
+We will use joblib to pickle the resulting model, and write it as a b64encoded string

 ```